scaleoutsystems/fedn/examples/async-simulation/README.md

 ### Deploy FEDn and two clients
 docker-compose -f ../../docker-compose.yaml -f docker-compose.override.yaml up

+> **Note**: run with `--scale client=N` to start *N* clients.

-### Initialize the federated model
+### Initialize FEDn and run experiments
 See 'Experiments.pynb' or 'launch_client.py' to set the package and seed model.

-> **Note**: run with `--scale client=N` to start *N* clients.

-### Run federated training
-See 'Experiment.ipynb'.

 ## Clean up
 You can clean up by running `docker-compose down -v`.